If you have not yet signed up for the ACE CPT certification, receive a big discount here.

-Muscular training is also known as resistance training, strength, training, or weight training, and this is a central feature in the ACE IFT Model.
+Muscular training is also known as resistance training, strength training, or weight training, and this is a central feature in the ACE IFT Model.

 It is important for trainers to have an understanding of these skeletons and know the basics of attachments and joint movements.

 The anatomical position is what we refer to as when a person is standing erect with their head, eyes, and palms facing forward.
 The feet are close, and the toes point forwards with the person’s arms hanging down by the side.
 With the anatomical position, we refer to movement in the different planes of motion and the axis of rotation.
-The three planes of movement are the sagittal plane, frontal plane, and the transverse plane.
+The three planes of movement are the sagittal plane, the frontal plane, and the transverse plane.

 Exclusive PTP CPT Offers